 |

 Thrissur Pooram is the most colourful of all the temple festivals of Kerala.
-It is celebrated in Thrissur at Vadakkunnathan temple in the month of Medam (April).
+It is celebrated in Thrissur at Vadakkunnathan temple where the presiding diety is Lord Shiva, in the Malayalam calendar month of Medam (April).
 Situated on a hillock right in the centre of the city, the spaciously laid out temple attracts thousands of devotees and tourists around the world during the festival.

 Pooram is a magnificent spectacle with night long fireworks, colourful 'Kudamattom' (exchange of different types of parasols), the famous 'Elanjithara Melam' and a splendid elephant procession.
 The best elephants from the various temples in Kerala are send to Trichur to participate in the grand eight day Pooram Festival.